timetag/timetag.github.io/docs/workflow.rst

 Click the ``Virtual Instruments`` button on the main screen to create a new analysis routine and open it in the Instrument Designer.

-This is the place where you define how exactly the ETAbackend analyses your data.
+This is the place where you define how exactly the ETA backend analyses your data.

 You create an analysis instrument in two steps: